johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Since we moved the location of our `clicks` property to be within the user object, we need to make a few additional small modifications to the current `clickController`.

 The first modification should be to update the `apiURL` variable.
 We created a global variable named `appurl` with the base URL of our app.
-Here we'll use that and concatentate it with the API information to create the entire API URL.
+Here we'll use that and concatenate it with the API information to create the entire API URL.
 Additionally, we've moved the location of our clicks API to `/api/:id/clicks`, so this variable should reflect that.

 _clickController.client.js_: